ISO 31030:2021 and business travel

-Companies wishing to benchmark their programmes can also take advantage of ISO 31030:2021 assessment and auditing programmes through trusted and reputable third party providers.
+Companies wishing to benchmark their programs can also take advantage of ISO 31030:2021 assessment and auditing programs through trusted and reputable third party providers.

-If you’d like to read an example of an audit, you can read how PwC benchmarked their travel risk programme with ISO 31030:2021.
+If you’d like to read an example of an audit, you can read how PwC benchmarked their travel risk program with ISO 31030:2021.